ga-curriculum/exploratory-data-analysis-with-pandas/internal-resources/instructor-guide.md

 ## Jupyter Notebook

-The exercises referenced in this lesson can be found in the [Python Workbooks Repo](#).
+The exercises referenced in this lesson can be found in the [Python Data Exercises Repo](https://git.generalassemb.ly/modular-curriculum-all-courses/python-data-exercises).

 Our first few lessons begin by reviewing the notebook as the same material was covered in the pre-work.